getishe/legal_brief_companion/README.md

 [Pydantic](https://pydantic-docs.helpmanual.io/)

+🔒 Security Notes

+Never commit your .env or API keys to GitHub.
+.gitignore is set up to exclude secrets and unnecessary files.

+🔒 License

+This project is licensed under the MIT License.

 📬 Contact
 Built by [Getahune Wondemenhu Alemayhu](https://www.github.com/getishe).

 For questions, contributions, or collaboration, feel free to reach out or open an issue.

 ## Contributions are welcome!